AbateLab/DAb-seq/README.md

 ## Non-Human Organism Support

-The DAb-seq pipeline includes support for non-human organisms using th flag `--non-human`.
+The DAb-seq pipeline includes support for non-human organisms using the flag `--non-human`.
 When combined with additional settings such as `--ploidy 1`, the pipeline can be used to perform single-cell genotyping on haploid bacteria and yeast cells.